EEN421/EEN421.github.io/_posts/🎃Halloween-DIY-2025.md

 # PHASE 7: Set Up Auto-Start on Boot
 """
-Choose which eye you want to run on boot, then:
+Note which eye you want to run on boot, then:
 """

 ```bash